Skip to main content

 Sales Tax

-General sales tax is one of Lehi City’s largest revenue sources at just over 30% of General Fund revenue for FY 2021.
+General sales tax is one of Lehi City’s largest revenue sources at just over 40 percent of the estimated General Fund revenue for FY 2025.
 State law authorizes cities to receive sales tax revenue based on the process described in the chart shown below.
 Normally, sales tax revenue fluctuates more with the economy than the other major tax revenue sources.
 However, commercial growth has continued to hold steady with the addition of Class A office space and several commercial developments.

 (This image is being included to illustrate how sales tax is distributed.
 Current rates should be verified with the State Tax Commission.)